ritzx21/Clinical-Symptoms-Prediction/README.md

 - Symptom_precaution.csv has precautionary measures for every disease

 ### Machine Learning Model ###
-A Decision Tree Classifier, Random Forest Classifier and Multinomial Logistic Regression were used , out of which accuracy using Random Forest Claasifier was the highest.
+A Decision Tree Classifier, Random Forest Classifier and Multinomial Logistic Regression were used , out of which accuracy using Random Forest Classifier was the highest.

 ### Accuracy ###